Automattic/woocommerce-payments/readme.txt

 * Update - Show a link to the documentation in the tooltip when the pending balance is negative.
 * Update - Update @woocommerce/experimental to v3.2.0
 * Update - Update @wordpress/data-controls to v2.6.1
-* Update - Update fraud and risk tools banner to match the latest design changes.
-* Update - Update fraud and risk tools welcome tour copy.
-* Update - Update the title on fraud risk metabox for flagged but approved orders.
 * Update - WooPay specific admin area usage tracking
 * Dev - Adds HTML coverage report for developer reference.
 * Dev - Add the 'wcs_recurring_shipping_package_rates_match_standard_rates' filter to enable third-parties to override whether the subscription packages match during checkout validation.